 The Nominating/Corporate Governance Committee is responsible for identifying and evaluating director nominees and for recommending to the Board a slate of nominees for election at each Annual Meeting of Shareholders.
 The Committee has not established "minimum qualifications" for director nominees because it believes that rigid "minimum qualifications" might preclude the consideration of otherwise desirable candidates for election to the Board.
-The Committee evaluates director candidates based on a number of factors, including: (a) the need or desirability of maintaining or expanding the size of the Board; (b) independence; (c) credentials, including, without limitation, business experience, experience within the insurance industry, educational background, professional training, designations and certifications; (d) interest in, and willingness to serve on, the Board; (e) ability to contribute by way of participation as a member of Board committees; (f) financial expertise and sophistication; (g) basic understanding of the Company's principal operational and financial objectives, plans and strategies, results of operations and financial condition, and relative standing in relation to the Company's competitors; and (h) willingness to commit requisite time and attention to Board service, including preparation for and attendance at regular quarterly meetings, special meetings, committee meetings and periodic Board "retreats" and director education programs.
+The Committee evaluates director candidates based on a number of factors, including: (a) the need or desirability of maintaining or expanding the size of the Board; (b) independence; (c) credentials, including, without limitation, business experience, experience within the insurance industry, educational background, professional training, designations and certifications; (d) interest in, and willingness to serve on, the Board; (e) ability to contribute by way of participation as a member of Board committee; (f) financial expertise and sophistication; (g) basic understanding of the Company's principal operational and financial objectives, plans and strategies, results of operations and financial condition, including preparation for and attendance at regular quarterly meetings, special meetings, committee meetings and periodic Board "retreats" and director education programs.
 With respect to diversity, while no formal policy has been proposed or adopted, heterogeneity of points of view, background, experience, credentials, gender and ethnicity are considered desirable, and characterize the current composition of our Board.